arabold/serverless-react-boilerplate/README.md

 ### Serverless

-The project is based on the [Serverless Framework](https://serverless.com) and makes use of a number of plugins:
+The project is based on the [Serverless Framework](https://serverless.com) and makes use of several plugins:

 - [Webpack Plugin](https://github.com/serverless-heaven/serverless-webpack) - We use Webpack for packaging our sources.
 - [Offline Plugin](https://github.com/dherault/serverless-offline) - The Serverless Offline Plugin allows you to run Serverless applications locally as if they would be deployed on AWS.
 This is especially helpful for testing web applications and APIs without having to deploy them anywhere.